khushalsolanki001/khushalsolanki001/README.md

 - **VPS & Infrastructure**
   → Deployed and managed Node.js apps on Ubuntu VPS via AWS and Google Cloud, using Docker.
 - **Blockchain Testing**
-  → Tested protocols on Solana Devnet, 0G, and Ink Chain.
+  → Tested protocols on Solana Devnet, 0G, and Ink Chain..

 ---